Kimura (character): Encounter with the New X-Men

 Eventually tracking X-23 to the Xavier Institute for Higher Learning, Kimura proceeds to lure her target out in the open so that she can capture, but it turns out that Kimura is actually after Mercury whom she easily captures.
 She and X-23 fight but she injures Laura and gets away with Mercury.

 When she arrives back at the Facility, she watches as they perform experiments on Mercury and eventually unleash their new creation Predator X upon the mutant Mammomax, killing him.
 X-23 and Hellion set out to rescue Mercury and track Kimura to the Facility and confront her.
 Hellion manages to subdue her and Laura tells Hellion to kill her but refuses, using telekinesis to fire her into the air and miles away.

 Kimura eventually makes her way back to the Xavier Institute for Higher Learning and makes another attempt to kill X-23.
 Emma Frost detects her and telepathically subdues her, revealing Kimura's history of child abuse and neglect at the hands of her parents and peers.
 Frost tells Kimura that she is nothing but a bully who harms others like Laura despite knowing how painful it is to make up for her own abusive childhood.
 Frost then mind-wipes her, making her forget about her grandmother—the only influential and positive person in her life—creating "a deep void that will cause [her] pain for a lifetime."
 Frost then implants telepathic instructions in Kimura's mind to make her hunt down the Facility's leaders, particularly Professor Harkins, who oversaw Mercury's experimentation.
-After going through 6 months of getting her brain rewired to stop Frost's psychic command, Kimura begins selling clones of Predator X for the Facility.
+Over the course of six months, Kimura has her brain rewired to stop Frost's psychic command, then begins selling clones of Predator X for the Facility.
 She later encounters Wolverine and the Punisher during a transaction with Madame Hydra.
 The two manage to stop her, though she eventually escapes.